Built-in Conditions Reference

 - WordPress Package - WordPress-specific conditions (available only in WordPress)

-PHP Package Conditions#Copied!
+PHP Package Conditions#

 The PHP package provides framework-agnostic conditions that work in any PHP 7.4+ environment.
 These conditions handle HTTP requests, headers, cookies, and parameters.